mrjosh/helm-ls/README.md

 ## Contributing

-Thank you for considering contributing to HelmLs project!
+Thank you for considering contributing to Helm-ls project!

 ## License

-The HelmLs is open-source software licensed under the MIT license.
+The Helm-ls is open-source software licensed under the MIT license.

 Part of the documentation that is included in helm-ls is copied from the Go standard library.
 The original license is included in the files containing the documentation.